 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
-The Company's approach in managing liquidity is to ensure, to the extent possible, that it will have sufficient liquidity to meet its liabilities when due, under both normal conditions, by continuously monitoring actual and budgeted cash flows.
+The Company's approach in managing liquidity is to ensure, to the extent possible, that it will have enough liquidity to meet its liabilities when due, under both normal conditions, by continuously monitoring actual and budgeted cash flows.

-As of March 31, 2018, the Company faces no material liquidity risk and can meet all its current financial obligations as they become due and payable.
-The Company has \$17,530,000 of liabilities that are due within one year.
-Included in that amount is \$24,000 of conversion liability warrants.
-The Company has \$23,189,000 of current assets to meet those obligations.
+As of September 30, 2019, the Company faces no material liquidity risk and can meet all its current financial obligations as they become due and payable.
+The Company has \$18,969 of liabilities that are due within one year.
+The Company has \$30,783 of current assets to meet those obligations.